 - 1. A dress policy which prevents women wearing trousers discriminates against women of a particular race or religion. - 2.
-A higher language standard than is actually needed to do the job discriminates on the grounds of nationality/race. - 3.
-A training policy, which excludes part-time staff, may discriminate against women, who fill the majority of part-time jobs.
+A higher language standard than is needed to do the job discriminates on nationality/race. - 3.
+A training policy, which excludes part-time staff, may discriminate against women, who fill many part-time jobs.